 The Ancillary 1 relay may be programmed to follow an ancillary isolate state received from the FIP or it may be isolated or deisolated locally (depending on programming).
-The ancillary 2 relay never follows the FIP state and can only be isolated or deisolated locally at the RDU.
-If programmed to, isolating or deisolating the ancillary 1 relay may also cause an ancillary isolate or deisolate command to be sent to the FIP (if passon is enabled with programming).

-For New Zealand operation, activation of the Services Restore (BSR) keyswitch at this RDU, at the FIP, or at another RDU (depending on programming), may result in the ancillary 1 and 2 relays and the ancillary fire and defect outputs at the RDU being de-activated/inhibited.
+For New Zealand operation, activation of the Services Restore (BSR) keyswitch (depending on programming), may result in the ancillary 1, 2 and 3 relays and the ancillary fire and defect outputs at the RDU being de-activated.
 When a relay is de-activated due to an activated BSR keyswitch, the keypad commands at the RDU for isolate and deisolate do not work.
-Similarly, when the Silence Alarms keyswitch is activated, the bells isolate/deisolate command on the keypad is disabled.
+Similarly, when the NZ Silence Alarms keyswitch is activated, the Warning System isolate/deisolate command on the keypad is disabled.

-8.2 ANCILLARY / BELLS ISOLATE, DE-ISOLATE
+8.2 ANCILLARY RELAY ISOLATE, DE-ISOLATE

-8.2.1 ISOLATING/DE-ISOLATING BELLS
+8.2.1 INDIVIDUAL ANCILLARY RELAY ISOLATE / DEISOLATE